apache/nuttx/configs/efm32-g8xx-stk/README.txt

 STATUS
 ======

   2014-10-28.
-Testing is still in progress.
-At this point all basic boot
+At this point all basic boot operations are successful:  The
-    operations are successful:  The LEDs work and the application tasks appear to be successfully started.
+    LEDs work and the application tasks appear to be successfully started.
     LED2 is on and LED0 is glowing (meaning that interrupts are being processed).
 However, I get no output on PE0.
 Data appears to be sent (at least by efm32_lowputc()).
 However, no signal activity is present on PE0.

   2014-10-29:  The NuttX is running on the EFM32 Gecko Starter Kit.
 There
     are not many peripherals to test in that configuration, but the NuttShell